Gladys West: Legacy

 West's vital contributions to GPS technology were recognized when a member of her sorority Alpha Kappa Alpha read a short biography West had submitted for an alumni function.
+Even West's own children did not previously know about their mother's role in creating GPS because West avoided talking about her work, much of which was classified as secret.

 West was inducted into the United States Air Force Hall of Fame in 2018, one of the highest honors bestowed by Air Force Space Command (AFSPC).
 The AFSPC press release hailed her as one of "the 'Hidden Figures' part of the team who did computing for the US military in the era before electronic systems", a reference to the 2016 book by Margot Lee Shetterly, which was adapted into the film Hidden Figures.
-Capt.
-Godfrey Weekes, commanding officer at the Naval Surface Warfare Center Dahlgren Division, described the role played by West in the development of Global Positioning System: "She rose through the ranks, worked on the satellite geodesy, and contributed to the accuracy of GPS and the measurement of satellite data.
-As Gladys West started her career ... in 1956, she likely had no idea that her work would impact the world for decades to come."
-West agreed, saying "When you’re working every day, you’re not thinking, 'What impact is this going to have on the world?'
-You're thinking, 'I've got to get this right.'"
+Captain Godfrey Weekes, commanding officer at the Naval Surface Warfare Center Dahlgren Division, described the role played by West in the development of Global Positioning System: "She rose through the ranks, worked on the satellite geodesy, and contributed to the accuracy of GPS and the measurement of satellite data.
+As Gladys West started her career ... in 1956, she likely had no idea that her work would impact the world for decades to come".
+West was the project manager in the development of Seasat, the first satellite that monitored the oceans.
+Her research continued with programming an IBM 7030 Stretch Computer used to create a geodetic model of the shape of the Earth.
+West agreed, saying "When you're working every day, you're not thinking, 'What impact is this going to have on the world?'
+You're thinking, 'I've got to get this right.

-As an alumna of Virginia State University, West won the award for "Female Alumna of the Year" at the Historically Black Colleges and Universities Awards in 2018.
+As an alumna of Virginia State University, West was named Female Alumna of the Year at the Historically Black Colleges and Universities Awards in 2018.

 West was selected by the BBC as part of their 100 Women of 2018.
-In 2021, she was awarded the Prince Philip Medal by the UK's Royal Academy of Engineering, their highest individual honor.
+In 2021, the UK's Royal Academy of Engineering awarded her the Prince Philip Medal, its highest individual honor.

-In 2024, Virginia's Fredericksburg City School Board voted to name its third elementary school in her honor: Gladys West Elementary School.
+In 2024, Virginia's Fredericksburg City School Board voted to name its third elementary school in her honor, Gladys West Elementary School.
+West was awarded the Institute of Electrical and Electronics Engineers' President's Award in 2024.
+Her contributions to the leading science were later valorized in an obituary published in the leading scientific journal Nature.